Find Cheap Health Insurance Quotes in Georgia

 Best cheap health insurance companies in Georgia

-There are six health insurance companies on the Georgia state exchange — but in many parts of the state, you still won't be able to choose among insurers.
+There are 10 health insurance companies on the Georgia state exchange — but in many parts of the state, you still won't be able to choose among insurers.

-However, Ambetter has the cheapest plans in 81% (or 128) of the state's counties.
-After Ambetter, CareSource offers the most affordable Silver plan in 30 of Georgia's 159 counties.
+However, Ambetter has the cheapest Silver plans in 82% (or 130) of the state's counties.
+After Ambetter, Aetna and Alliant Health Plans offer the most affordable Silver plans, each in 11 of Georgia's 159 counties.

 - Alliant Health Plans